muneebiq3/Laravel/README.md

 ## Overview

 Welcome to my **Laravel** repository!
-This collection showcases various projects and assignments I developed using PHP for server-side web development.
+This collection showcases various projects and assignments I developed using Laravel Framework for server-side web development.
 These projects emphasize server-side scripting, data processing, and integration with databases to create dynamic and functional web applications.

 ## Features

-- **Dynamic Content Rendering**: Generate web pages dynamically with PHP scripts.
+- **Dynamic Content Rendering**: Generate web pages dynamically with Laravel.
 - **Form Handling**: Process and validate form inputs using secure PHP techniques.
 - **Database Interaction**: Use MySQL to store, retrieve, and manipulate data.
 - **Session Management**: Implement user session tracking for authentication and personalized experiences.